misko/misko.github.io/_posts/2023-06-21-beamforming.md

 Let's try this out!
 To measure "signal quality" lets take the mean of the absolute value of the signal, that way the larger the spikes (peaks or troughs) the better our "signal quality" measure will be.

 ![Beamforming](/assets/2023-6-21-beamform-rotate.gif)
+*Instead of guessing what the phase delay is between microphones, what if we try all possible phase delays in $[-\pi,\pi]$ and then use the one with the best signal?
+Here we phase shift the signal from microphone 1 (left) by all possible phase delays and plot the signal strength in the right most plot.
+It looks like the $\Delta_{phase}$ phase delay between the two microphones is $149deg$*

 From the above we see that our initial guess of the signals being delayed by $\Delta_{phase}=\pi/2=180deg$ is not that far from the best possible signal quality at $\Delta_{phase}=149deg$.